Canadian Nursing Informatics Association

 Even prior to the pandemic, the world was rapidly moving towards a digital future and this journey has only been accelerated in many areas as the result of the global COVID-19 challenge.
 Given where we are on this trajectory, there has never been a better time for nurses to engage in informatics education, ongoing professional development, or other data or digital based learning in order to enrich and evolve their professional roles.

-• 22 Oct 2021 5:24 PM | Anonymous
+• 22 Oct 2021 5:24 PM | Deleted user

 1. How did you start your career in nursing?
 What first drew you to informatics?